core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Observing the DNS Resource
 --------------------------
 There are use cases where updating a DNS record might be necessary on the fly.
-Examples of this include e.g. {{?RFC8490}}, Section 4.1.2, but just saving messages by omitting the query for a subscribed name might also be valid.
+Examples of this include e.g. {{-dso}}, Section 4.1.2, but just saving messages by omitting the query for a subscribed name might also be valid.
-As such, the DNS resource MAY be observable as specified in {{!RFC7641}}.
+As such, the DNS resource MAY be observable as specified in {{-coap-observe}}.

 OSCORE
 ------
-It is RECOMMENDED to carry DNS messages end-to-end encrypted using OSCORE {{?RFC8613}}.
+It is RECOMMENDED to carry DNS messages end-to-end encrypted using OSCORE {{-oscore}}.
 The exchange of the security context is out of scope of this document.

 Considerations for Unencrypted Use